42core-team/monorepo/wiki/documentation/my_first_core_bot.md

 }
 ```

 The [createUnit action](../reference/actions/core_action_createUnit) takes the [type of unit](../reference/objects/e_unit_type) you wish to create as an input.
-It then asks to server to create the unit.
+It then asks the server to create the unit.
 If all is right, then there will be a new unit spawned the next tick / the next time the `ft_on_tick` function gets executed.

 If your core (your central base) does not have enough gems however, no unit will be created.
 Later, we will collect more gems to be able to spawn more units.
 For now, this warrior is enough.